nh-chitose/r2-re/README.md

 ## Architecture Overview

-- Pluggable architecture: User can add new exchanges/brokers as an npm package like [bitflyer-fx plugin](https://github.com/bitrinjani/bitflyer-fx)
 - Concurrency: All API calls to exchanges are concurrently sent/handled.
 - ️Dynamic configuration: User can dynamically update the configuration based on spread statistics by a simple js script, like setting `minTargetProfitPercent` to μ + σ every few seconds.